dougEfresh/fireblocks-sdk-rs/docs/StakingApi.md

 ## get_summary_by_vault

-> std::collections::HashMap<String, models::DelegationSummaryDto> get_summary_by_vault()
+> std::collections::HashMap<String, models::DelegationSummary> get_summary_by_vault()
 Get staking summary details by vault

-Return a summary for each vault, categorized by their status (active, inactive), the total amounts staked and total rewards per-chain.
+Return a summary for each vault, categorized by their status (active, inactive), the total amounts staked and total rewards per-chain. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters